nxp-mcuxpresso/mcux-sdk-examples/evkmcimx7ulp/driver_examples/tpm/dual_edge_capture/readme.txt

 ========
 The TPM project is a demonstration program of the SDK TPM driver's dual-edge capture feature.
 This feature is available only on certain SoC's.
 The example sets up a TPM channel-pair for dual-edge capture.
+Meanwhile, the capture mode is set up one-shot, using API TPM_SetupDualEdgeCapture().
+Once the input signal is received and the second edge is detected, the interrupt flag will be cleared and the interrupt overflow will be disabled.
+The example gets the capture value of the input signal using API TPM_GetChannelValue().
-Once the input signal is received, this example will print the capture values and period of the input signal on the terminal window.
+This example will print the capture values and period of the input signal on the terminal window.

 Toolchain supported
 ===================